saeed0920/Univercity/README.md

-# Univercity
+# University

-All codes from Azad univercity in this repository
+All codes from Azad University
+In This Repository